The Top 76 Small Shower Ideas – Interior Home and Design

 Not looking for quite so bold a statement?
 Incorporate elements already present in the space for a look that’s interesting and cohesive.
 For example, if subway tiles cover the floor or part of the walls, cover the back of the shower in that same design.

-4. Dark Small Shower Ideas
+4. Dark Themes for Small Spaces

 While white has long been the go-to color for bathroom design, dark hues have their place.
 Shades like black or slate grey create a sultry, sophisticated atmosphere.
 While you might be leery of dark walls in small spaces, natural light is all you need to keep the space from feeling cramped and shadowy.

 If you want to soften the vibe and make it a little cozier, look to nature-inspired tones like cobalt blue or moss green.
-They bring a laid back, serene vibe to the room.
+They bring a laid-back, serene vibe to the room.
 Cheery accents like off-white linens or colorful wall art can brighten the room and add a touch of levity to an otherwise somber space.

-5. Doorless Small Shower Ideas
+5. Doorless Innovations

 Doorless showers are an effortlessly chic addition to any bathroom.
 They’re especially great for small bathrooms because the absence of a door means a little less visual clutter—which is crucial for opening up a space.